codeballet/docker-nginx-https/README.md

 ## Testing Certbot with `--dry-run`

-First, make sure the Nginx webserver is running, and that the SSL part of the Nginx config is commented out.
+First, make sure the Nginx webserver is running, and that any SSL parts of the Nginx config is commented out.
 In other words, only use a server context on port 80 in Nginx.
 Then enter command:

 ```
 docker compose run --rm  certbot certonly --webroot --webroot-path /var/www/certbot/ --dry-run -d <server_name>